emreg00/pxea/README.rst

 ## Installing & running tests

-Download (i.e. clone) the files to your computer, you can use the package as a bare package (without setup.py install) or install it using the following command:
+Download (i.e. clone) the files to your computer, you can use the package as a bare package (importing from the same folder) or install it using one of the following commands:

 >>> python setup.py install

+or

+>>> pip install pxea

 Several test cases for the methods are provided in `test/test_pxea.py`.
 To run these, on the parent directory (where this README file resides) type

 >>> python -m unittest test.test_pxea

 or

 >>> python setup.py test

 It should give an output similar to below